 The nine and a half minute disaster was probably enough for him.

-And he got bailed out by the attorney general.
+And he got bailed out by the Attorney General.

-The attorney general said it's just basically a show.
+The Attorney General said it's just basically a show.

-He already got off script when he said, Oh, well, yeah, we couldn't indict on the issue of obstruction anyway because of DOJ policy and constitutional concerns when he had said just the opposite.
+He already got off script when he said, oh, well, yeah, we couldn't indict on the issue of obstruction anyway because of DOJ policy and constitutional concerns when he had said just the opposite.

 It's alive.

-And then five hours later, Joint Statement Special Counsel and Attorney General Barr put that to bed.
+And then five hours later, joint statement special counsel and Attorney General Barr put that to bed.

-Because I don't think Mueller wants to be there, and I don't think they're getting what they want.
+But I'm watching this, and it's pretty interesting because I don't think Mueller wants to be there, and I don't think they're getting what they want.

-Why did you care about taxi medallions, taxes and loan applications, but you didn't pay any attention to a dirty bought and paid for Russian dossier of lies that was used to influence the 2016 election?
+Why did you care about taxi medallions, taxes, and loan applications, but you didn't pay any attention to a dirty, bought, and paid-for Russian dossier of lies that was used to influence the 2016 election?

 How did you ignore that?

-How did you ignore Pfizer fraud?
+How did you ignore FISA fraud, premeditated FISA fraud?

-And then why did you allow Weissman apparently, which we learned yesterday because of uh Tom Fitton and Judicial Watch?
+And then why did you allow Weissman, apparently, which we learned yesterday because of Tom Fitton and Judicial Watch, why did you allow Weissman to hire only Hillary donors?

 He was at Hillary's election party celebration, victory party celebration that never happened.